danmcool/app1/README.md

 ## Basics of App1 applications

-Applications are structured into workflows, each workflow contains a list of forms.
+Applications are structured into workflows; each workflow contains a list of forms.
-Forms are an interpretation of underneath data, whether read only or read write.
+Forms are an interpretation of underneath data, whether in read or write mode or a mix of the two.

 ## Most common use cases are: